davidindub/designland/README.md

 5. Run the Django sever:
 `python manage.py runserver`
 The address of the server will appear in the terminal window.
-Add /admin to the address to acces the Django admin panel using your superuser credentials.
+Add /admin to the address to access the Django admin panel using your superuser credentials.

 ### Heroku Deployment
 <details>